HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **character string literal** Term sometimes used as synonym for string literal.
 **cin** Object of class type istream, used for reading data, in form of characters, from the standard input.
 **class** Fundamental feature used for creation of user defined types.
+**class member** Part of a class.
+Can either be data or function declarations.
 **class type** Defined using class specifiers.
 The definiton starts with the class, struct or union keyword, other parts are the class name and class member declarations.
 **clog** Standard output stream for logging.
 Can for example report events in the program execution to a log file.
 **comment** Code that is ignored by the compiler.
 Written for the developers by the developers to document and clarify the code.